memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.chain_decomposition.md

 search tree is a set of cycles or paths derived from the set of fundamental cycles of the tree in the following manner.
-Consider each fundamental cycle with respect to the given tree, represented as a list of edges beginning with the nontree edge oriented away from the root of the tree.
+Consider each fundamental cycle with respect to the given tree, represented as a list of edges beginning with the non tree edge oriented away from the root of the tree.
 For each fundamental cycle, if it overlaps with any previous fundamental cycle, just take the initial non-overlapping segment, which is a path instead of a cycle.
 Each